Select Page

 Food is the great equalizer.
 Something fascinating happens when we eat together.
 A familial atmosphere begins.
 Probably not the first time.
 Eventually, it will happen, though.

 Keep the food simple.
-If you try to complicate things then the meal becomes more important than the real reason we’re gathering.
+If you try to complicate things, the meal will become more important than the real reason we’re gathering.

 I realize everyone can’t cook for twelve people each week.
 Do what you can and keep the stress to a minimum.

 The house is ready.
-Coffee is brewing and the kettle is whistling.
-There’s a Crockpot full of your grandma’s stew simmering.
+Coffee is brewing, the kettle is whistling, and a Crockpot full of your grandma’s stew is simmering.

 What now?